-In the public view, Simorgh (phoenix) is recognized as a symbol of Iranian cinema.
-This mythical bird is intimately linked with the most significant cultural and artistic event ot-Tayr' by Persian poet Attar and 'Shahnameh' of Ferdowsi.
+The Simorgh is a mythical and legendary bird in Iranian culture and one of the significant symbols of Persian literature.
+It prominently features in celebrated stories such as 'Manteqot-Tayr' by Persian poet Attar and 'Shahnameh' of Ferdowsi.
 Plus, there are prominent representations of this bird in the 'Avesta', stone inscriptions, and texts from the Sassanian era.
 In 'Shahnameh', the Simorgh symbolizes wisdom and possesses all the answers to life's questions.
 Its presence in this epic begins with the birth of "Zal." whose father.
 "Sam." abandons him in the desert due to his albinism.
 The Simorgh, out of divine compassion, takes Zal to its nest and raises him.

 Another significant appearance of the Simorgh in 'Shahnameh' occurs during the battle between "Rostam" and the invulnerable "Esfandiar."
 Unable to defeat Esfandiar, Rostam seeks the Simorgh's help, and ultimately, through the guidance it provides, he successfully brings Esfandiar down.

 In Attar's allegorical and universal narrative, 'Mantegot-Tayr,' a group of birds, led by the hoopoe, embark on a journey to reach the Simorgh.
 Each bird symbolizes a specific group of humans, and the hardships of the journey gradually deter them from their initial desire.
 Ultimately, only thirty birds reach Mount Qaf, discovering that the Simorgh is, in fact, themselves.

-In contemporary society, the Simorgh is recognized as the emblem of Iranian cinema, painting, carpets, gilding, and wood carving.
+In contemporary society, the Simorgh is recognized as the emblem of Iranian cinema, deeply intertwined with the nation's most significant cultural and artistic event.
+Winning the crystal Simorgh statue at the Fajr Film Festival has become an aspiration for many painting, carpets, gilding, and wood carving.
 Before reaching the final design, he reviewed numerous sketches and drafts.
 Haqiqi believes that the crystal Simorgh is the most famous symbol he has ever designed.
 Unlike many renowned film awards worldwide, which are represented in three-dimensional forms, the Simorgh's design is two-dimensional, etched onto a crystal base.
-Haqiqi explains this choice by stating, 'The Simorgh is not just a bird or a volume; it is a concept in literature and mysticism, representing transcendence and light.
+Haqiqi explains this choice by stating, The Simorgh is not just a bird or a volume; it is a concept in literature and mysticism, representing transcendence and light.
 Therefore, nothing but crystal could symbolize it."
-In another interview, Haqiqi
+In another interview, Haqiqi mentions, "In designing the Simorgh for the Fajr Film Festival, I aimed for this symbol to break away from the regular geometric structures.
+Most of our symbols are geometrically structured due to visual training and education in art schools, so I intentionally distanced myself from this method to evoke our miniature painting."